-These canine companions are great for a number of reasons, one of the biggest being the amount of exercise people get when they own a dog.
-Not only do they play with them around the house, but dogs also need to be walked which is a great way to stay active.
+These canine companions are great for several reasons; one of the biggest being the amount of exercise people get when they own a dog.
+Not only do they play with them around the house, but dogs also need to be walked, which is a great way to stay active.

 These are some recommended dog breeds for those over 50; they can serve as therapy dogs, playmates, or "children."
 They also can just be fun.

-If you like larger dogs this may be the one.
+If you like larger dogs, this may be the one.
 Labradors are athletic, playful, and the most popular breed of dog by registered ownership in the US and Canada.
-They're friendly, respond well to training and while energetic, aren't bouncing off the walls.
+They're friendly, respond well to training, and aren't bouncing off the walls even though they are energetic.
 Labs are frequently trained to aid people who are blind and people with autism, act as therapy dogs, and perform screening and detection work for law enforcement and other official agencies.
 Sometimes you can adopt a retired Lab when their work in law enforcement is done.

-This toy breed had an average lifespan of about twelve to sixteen years and they usually grow to be no more than six or seven pounds.
+This toy breed had an average lifespan of about twelve to sixteen years, and they usually grow to be no more than six or seven pounds.
 They have a luxurious coat and love to receive affection.
-They are a decently active breed that loves to play when they are puppies, but they grow more calm and docile in their older age.
+They are a decently active breed that loves to play when they are puppies, but they grow calmer and docile in their older age.
 Pomeranians are extremely friendly and social dogs who crave their owner's presence.
-They're also very alert and can be a bit yappy which makes them an excellent watchdog as well.
+They're also very alert and can be a bit yappy, which makes them an excellent watchdog.
 Poms are also an easy breed to train thanks to their people-pleasing attitude and intelligence.
-They make a great breed for seniors because of their loving temperaments and the bond that they create with their owners makes them a great therapy dog as well.
+They make a great breed for those who are older because of their loving temperaments and their ability to bond with their owners easily, which also makes them a great therapy dog.

 Frenchies are very sweet and make excellent companions.
 Their calm nature makes them an excellent choice for apartment dwellers, as do their sensible attitude towards barking.
 The French Bulldog, like many other companion dog breeds, requires close contact with humans.
 They have fairly minimal exercise needs but do require at least daily short walks.